o1-labs/snarky/README.md

 The two obviously look very similar, but the first one can be run to generate an R1CS (and also an "auxiliary input") to verify that computation.

-## Implementation

-Currently, the library uses a free-monad style AST to represent the snark computation.
-This may change in future versions if the overhead of creating the AST is significant.
-Most likely it will stick around since the overhead doesn't seem to be too bad and it enables optimizations like eliminating equality constraints.

 ## Building

 ```